Is Bali Safe for Travelers?

 Renting a Car

 Renting a car in Bali can be safe if proper precautions are taken.
-Here are some tips to ensure a safety:
+Here are some tips to ensure your safety:

 Choose a reputable rental company.